eMe-404/framework-dojo/src/main/java/dependency_injection/spec.md

 * as this written as Instruction, so it is hard to put `<input>` element in html that will cause the `experiment` function of **fusheng** not used
 *
+## UI
+* can we give an order to HTML file, and order by that

 # SBE